Best Budget Grinder for Espresso

 Close-up of coffee grinder burrs showing precision engineering essential for espresso grinding

-Baratza Encore ($129) is the best all-around choice for most beginners.
+The Baratza Encore ($129) is the best budget espresso grinder for most beginners.

-It offers reliable performance, excellent consistency, and proven durability.
-For manual enthusiasts, the 1Zpresso JX ($119) provides even better grind quality but requires manual operation.
-Both will dramatically improve your espresso over pre-ground coffee.
+The Baratza Encore delivers reliable espresso performance, excellent grind consistency, and proven durability across thousands of home baristas.
+For manual grinding enthusiasts, the 1Zpresso JX ($119) provides superior grind quality but requires manual operation.
+Both the Baratza Encore and 1Zpresso JX dramatically outperform pre-ground coffee for espresso extraction.

 Top 5 Budget Espresso Grinders